danmasta/epic-games-assessment/q2/README.md

 C. Resilience - Graceful degradation in the event the datastore is overloaded:
 * In the case of `GET` requests we could read data from a read-only replica.
 It may not be the most up to date or accurate data, but at least it is usable and the end user experience is less impacted
-* In the case of `POST` requests of new data to store in the db we could send the data to a type of dead-letter queue or sqs queue on write failure.
+* In the case of `POST` requests of new data to store in the DB we could send the data to a type of dead-letter queue or sqs queue on write failure.
 Then when the service has either scaled or has capacity to write again we could use worker threads to iterate and retry all the failed writes to ensure we don't miss any data.
 In the short term the leaderboard data may not be completely up to date, but would eventually get there
 * Handle errors gracefully throughout the backend application and return error responses with custom error codes and messages that make implementing error states in the end user UI very easy.
 In the case of actual unrecoverable errors it's important to let the user know what happened if we can
 * The datastore should also be backed up to disk regularly so it can be rebuilt in cases of shutdown or disaster
 * Support graceful shutdown logic in the backend so we can flush data on failure and not miss any writes